jasontally/opencode-config/README.md

 ## Usage

 After cloning, OpenCode should automatically detect and use these configuration files when you run it from any directory.
+Use the TAB key to switch between the default plan and bulid agents in addition to the web agent that this config adds.

 ## Customization